WEARING A GROIN CUP: Where we started (Part 1)

-History records fighters and boxers wearing types of groin “shields” that were somewhat in a “cup shape” but often were just inserts worn and held on by clothing or tied in place.
-Flat leather “inserts” dating back to the beginning of boxing may have been in that shape but pictures are elusive.
+History records fighters and boxers wearing types of groin “shields” that may have been in a “cup shape” but often were just inserts worn and held on by clothing or tied in place.
+Flat leather “inserts” dating back to the beginning of boxing were often not even in a athletic cup shape, but pictures have been elusive.

 Polite society didn't discuss such things and certainly didn't photograph them when that became possible.
-There are few published descriptions or accounts of groin protection until well into the 1900’s.
+There are few published descriptions or accounts of groin protection until well into the 1900s.

-One of the first recorded US patents of a modern athletic cup was in 1931 by Forrest M Record.
-A note of interest, the year prior to a patent for a ‘Blow distributing athletic protector” was issued by James P Taylor.
+One of the first recorded US patents of a modern-type athletic cup is believed to be in 1931 by Forrest M Record.
+A note of interest, the year prior, a patent for a ‘Blow distributing athletic protector” was issued to James P Taylor.
 It was not a genital cup but was inflated with air using a stem just like a tire.
 Very creative, but inflating it for sports would have been a challenge then, and it was never manufactured.
 Many companies have patented and even trademarked their groin cup products.

-However baseball catcher Claude Berry is reported to have worn a steel “Safety Cup” around 1904, and it survives to this day in a museum.
+Baseball catcher Claude Berry is reported to have worn a steel “Safety Cup” around 1904, and it survives to this day in a museum.
 It is unknown if this was custom-made or widely available.
-Not surprisingly, hockey players also started wearing cups very early.
+Not surprisingly, hockey players also started wearing athletic cups early on.

-So it’s actual invention date is likely lost to time, and even Wikipedia is mute on the topic.
-The cup was an invention that slowly evolved over time out of the specific need.
+So the athletic cups’ actual invention and use date are lost to time, and even Wikipedia is mute on the topic.
+The groin cup was an invention that slowly evolved out of the specific need.

-Up until about 1950 athletic cups really didn’t resemble what we would call “a cup” today.
-They were crude, one-size-fits-all devices that would have been terribly uncomfortable, and designed largely by trial and error.
+Until about 1950, athletic cups really didn’t resemble what we would call “a cup” today.
+They were crude, one-size-fits-all devices that would have been terribly uncomfortable and designed largely by trial and error.

-Even into the 1960’s and 1970’s the materials used to make cups were not reliable.
-Former Cincinnati Reds catcher Johnny Bench is reported to have broken seven cups during his Hall of Fame career.
-But he remained intact.
+Even into the 1960s and 70s, the materials used to make athletic cups were not reliable.
+Former Cincinnati Reds catcher Johnny Bench is reported to have broken seven athletic cups during his Hall of Fame career.
+But at least he remained intact!

-But by the late 1970’s things changed rapidly.
+But by the late 1970s, things started to change rapidly.